Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 ## Introduction

-Alamofire is built on top of `URLSession` and the Foundation URL Loading System.
+Alamofire is built on top of `URLSession` and the `Foundation` *URL Loading System*.
 To make the most of this framework, it is recommended that you be familiar with the concepts and capabilities of the underlying networking stack.

 **Recommended Reading**: